Voyanti/dnp3-scadat-test/README.md

 1. Clone
 2. `python3 -m pip install -r requirements.txt`

 > Note that opendnp3 (C++ library) is a dependency for dnp3-python, which might not be prebuild for your system/architecture.
-Use the Dockerfile in that case.
+Refer to the Dockerfile in that case.